-All of the fund's assets (excluding cash and derivatives) are subject to sectoral and standards-based negative screening and exclusions guaranteeing minimum environmental and social safeguards.
+All of the fund's assets (excluding cash and derivatives) are subject to sectoral and standardsbased exclusions guaranteeing minimum environmental and social safeguards.

 Moreover, the exclusion process, the lack of significant harm, and monitoring of adverse impacts apply to all fund assets.